 - Object definitions

-To preview a definition, hold down Ctrl (Windows or Linux) or Cmd (macOS) and hover over the item whose definition you want to see.
+- To preview a definition, press and hold Ctrl (Windows or Linux) or Cmd (macOS) and hover over the item whose definition you want to see.

 Find All References